 Another workaround for online shopping is to hook up your American Express credit card to your Paypal account.
 That way if an online vendor doesn’t accept Amex outright, you can pay via Paypal.
 Ultimately the funds will be provided via your American Express card, so you’ll still be awarded points for your purchase.

 Y&T’s Preferred American Express Membership Rewards Credit Card

-Rewards earnings: Earn 5X the points on eligible eats & drinks, 2X the points on eligible travel & transit, 1X the points on everything else.
+Rewards earnings: Earn 5X the points on eligible eats & drinks, 3X points on eligible streaming services, 2X the points on eligible travel & transit, 1X the points on everything else.

 How to Redeem American Express Membership Rewards

 American Express Membership Rewards work on a point system.
 So you collect points based on your purchases.
 To access and redeem those points you will log into your account via the American Express online portal.